thevogoncoder/miab-build-invincible-apps-python/README.md

     UI:      http://localhost:8080
     Metrics: http://localhost:65134/metrics
     ```
-2. In the second terminal, run the following commands to demo Volatile Execution.
+2. In the second terminal, run the following commands to demo Normal Execution.
 The Temporal Service you started will not be used in this portion.
     1. Be sure to activate your virtual environment:
         ```bash
         source venv/bin/activate
         ```
-    2. Change directories into the `durable-vs-volatile-execution/volatile` directory:
+    2. Change directories into the `durable-vs-normal-execution/normal` directory:
         ```bash
-        cd durable-vs-volatile-execution/volatile
+        cd durable-vs-normal-execution/normal
         ```
     3. Show the code to the audience, demonstrating it's a standard loop.
-Then run the Volatile Execution script
+Then run the Normal Execution script
         ```bash
         python counter.py
         ```